Officials can’t interfere with local Tennessee Pride festival under anti-drag law, judge rules

 While some legal experts have speculated district attorneys across the state wouldn’t enforce a law a federal judge said violated the First Amendment, others, including state Attorney General Jonathan Skrmetti, were quick to point out the law remained in effect outside of Shelby County.
 Skrmetti’s office is appealing the ruling applying to Shelby County.

-The American Civil Liberties Union of Tennessee filed the lawsuit Wednesday on behalf of the organizers.
+The American Civil Liberties Union of Tennessee and other civil rights lawyers brought the lawsuit Wednesday on behalf of the organizers.
 Drag performer Flamy Grant, who was hired to perform at the event, is also a plaintiff.

 Desmond sent a letter to Blount County Pride organizers this week announcing he planned to enforce the state’s anti-drag law.